 If an objection is made, we’ll review the claim and either confirm or change our decision.
 If a claimant is still unhappy, they can submit an objection to AFCA for an independent review.
 AFCA have strict timeframes of 28 days from the date of our decision to lodge an objection.

-Where no further objections are made to the decision, the benefit will be paid.
 Generally, we won't pay the death benefit unless all issues are resolved.
+Once this occurs, the death benefit is paid as either:

 The amount of tax (if any) that is withheld from the benefit will depend on the individual to whom it is to be paid.
 It also depends on whether it's paid as a lump sum or an income stream or rollover.